 Read on to learn about the best hearing impairment assistance apps, or jump down to learn about our tips for finding the right hearing impairment app for you.

-This is popular software that you can easily get for your computer, but is also now available in an Android or iOS app.
+Formerly called “Dragon Dictation”, this popular software that you can easily get for your computer is now available in an Android or iOS app.
 This software is the most accurate speech recognition software, which means that you can use it to listen to others while they speak, and it will dictate their words on your device.
 It is used in many schools and offices as well, so it’s entirely possible that you could have this integrated into your workspace, and help you hear what everyone is saying.

 2. Tap Tap